-Fast forward more than 30 years, and Kristi is now a multiple award-winning journalist, and the anchor of NBC 5 First at Four and NBC 5 Spotlight.
-She can also been seen throughout the week reporting for various NBC 5 newscasts.
+Fast forward more than 30 years, and Kristi is now a multiple award-winning journalist, and the anchor of NBC 5 First at Four and 5 Talk Street.

-She also worked as a writer for the National Basketball Association.
-That post led to another accomplishment – that of being a published author.
-Kristi finished "The Chamique Holdsclaw Story" while working on a Master's degree at Columbia University, and it was published in 2000 by Scholastic Press.
-The autobiography chronicled the former WNBA star’s first professional basketball season.
+Her work at the NBA led to another accomplishment – that of being a published author.
+Kristi finished "The Chamique Holdsclaw Story" while working on a Master's degree at Columbia University.
+It was published in 2000 by Scholastic Press.

-Last year, Kristi experienced a major life milestone when she donated a kidney to her mother, who’d suffered kidney failure as a result of diabetes.
-Kristi chronicled her experience in a multiple-part series called “"Kristi's Gift," which aired on NBC 5 the week of the surgery.
+In August 2011, Kristi donated a kidney to her mother and documented the process in a multiple-part series called "Kristi's Gift," which aired on NBC 5 the week of the surgery.
 The series earned Kristi an Emmy.